Best Time To Go, How To Get There, Combining Beaches With An African Safari

 Johannesburg to Seychelles: 4 hours 55 minutes

 Please note that not all routes have daily departures, and depending on your itinerary you may need to overnight near Johannesburg or Nairobi to catch an early flight the following morning.

 In addition to flights linking them to the African mainland, there are direct flights to the UK and other European destinations, as well as flights via hub airports in Dubai and Abu Dhabi connecting to the rest of the world.
 This means that it is possible to fly into somewhere in Southern or East Africa for your safari, then fly over to Mauritius or Seychelles to enjoy the beach before flying back home without having to go via the African mainland.

-The island of Mauritius has a landmass aproximately 4.5 x larger the total of all the 115 islands of Seychelles combined, and the population of Mauritous is approximately 1.3 million people compared to less than 100 thousand people in Seychelles.
+The island of Mauritius has a landmass approximately 4.5 times larger the total of all the 115 islands of Seychelles combined, and the population of Mauritius is about 1.3 million people compared to less than 100,000 people in Seychelles.
 The fact that Seychelles has a small population that is dispersed over so many islands means that the costs of transport and all imported goods is much higher here than in Mauritius, and this is also reflected in accommodation prices, making Seychelles the more expensive of the two countries to visit.
 It is also fair to say that there are only a handful of hotels in Seychelles that offer All Inclusive rates, whereas this rate structure is more widely available in Mauritius.